hmrc/agent-kenshoo-monitoring/README.md

-# Agent Monitoring Wrapper
+# Agent Kenshoo Monitoring

 ![](https://img.shields.io/github/v/release/hmrc/agent-kenshoo-monitoring)

 Integrates graphite metrics via Kenshoo into Play applications, for in-bound and out-bound calls.
 Allow-listing of URLs is possible for both.

-## Note

 This library is currently intended for use by the Agent Services team.

+## Changelog

+- v5.5.0 remove support for scala version 2.12
+- v5.4.0 temp remove support for scala 2.13
+- v5.x.x available across Scala versions 2.12 and 2.13.
-Since v4.5.0 the library no longer has a dependency on HttpVerbs.
+- v4.5.0 the library no longer has a dependency on HttpVerbs.
 You will need an instance of HttpClient and an implicit ExecutionContext defined in scope.
-Since v5, available across Scala versions 2.12 and 2.13.

 ### License